allthingslinux/tux/docs/COG_STANDARDS.md

 ## Embeds and Utility Functions
 - Use predefined utility functions or classes (e.g., `EmbedCreator`) for consistent styling and behavior.
 - Keep embeds informative, concise, and visually appealing.
+- Avoid hardcoding values in embeds; use variables or constants for dynamic content.
+- Abstract common functionality into utility functions to reduce code duplication and complexity.

 ## Final Remarks
 - Review existing cogs for examples and inspiration.